l1ack/unity_project/README.md

 # unity_project
-from a Gamejam of ByteDance!
+This project comes from a Gamejam of ByteDance!
+A collaboration with a team, we win the Best Innovated Award!